cgradwohl/blank-mean-userapp/README.md

-# Tutorial: How to build a backend with node and mongodb.
+# Tutorial: How to build a backend with Node, MongoDB and how to authenticate users with JSON Web Tokens.

 In this tutorial we will build a server, design an api. connect to a mongodb, create users and authenticate users with JSON Web Tokens, all in the NODE environment.
 Finally we will setup and deploy to Heroku.
 There are a ton of great tutorials about this topic and I hope that this tutorial will be added to that list!